bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

-It is often "linked" to input fields either for restricting the value set that can be proposed  (i.e., restricted set of colors or possible dates, or for displaying slider ticks, as shown above), **but it may also be used in a more general way, for providing client-side auto-completion without the need to use JavaScript.**
+It is often "linked" to input fields either for restricting the value set that can be proposed  (i.e., restricted set of colors or possible dates, or for displaying slider ticks, as shown above), but it may also be used in a more general way, for providing client-side auto-completion without the need to use JavaScript.

-It works with the new list attribute of input fields introduced by HTML5. **The id of the <datalist> must match the value of the list attribute in the input field.
-A datalist can be shared by several input fields. **It suffices that their list attribute matches the id of the datalist element.
+It works with the new list attribute of input fields introduced by HTML5.
+The id of the &lt;datalist&gt; must match the value of the list attribute in the input field.
+A datalist can be shared by several input fields.
+It suffices that their list attribute matches the id of the datalist element.

-The input field is related to the datalist that will propose auto-completion based on <datalist> values.
+The input field is related to the datalist that will propose auto-completion based on &lt;datalist&gt; values.

-### Typical use for auto-completion
+<h4>Typical use for auto-completion</h4>

 Here is an [online example at JSBin](https://jsbin.com/tiqexel/1/edit?html,output), or try it here in your browser (type the name of your favorite browser):